Pia Mikhael is a guest contributor. The views expressed are hers and do not necessarily reflect the views of Rho.

 Reduces employee turnover

 High employee turnover can be costly for your company.
-So, a competitive compensation package plays a significant role in retaining your assets.
+So, a competitive compensation package can play a significant role in a high employee retention rate.

 Employees who feel they are compensated fairly and have access to comprehensive benefits are less likely to seek opportunities elsewhere.